 How Mastercard Foundation Scholars are Giving Back Amid COVID-19

-In this series, we share just a few stories of current and past Mastercard Foundation Scholars who are giving back amid COVID-19.
+In this series, we’re sharing just a few stories of current and past Mastercard Foundation Scholars who are giving back amid COVID-19.
+Read the other stories.